Atlantic horse mackerel

-The Atlantic horse mackerel (Trachurus trachurus), also known as the European horse mackerel or common scad, is a species of jack mackerel in the family Carangidae, the jacks, pompanos and trevallies.
+The Atlantic horse mackerel (Trachurus trachurus), also known as the European horse mackerel or common scad, is a species of jack mackerel in the family Carangidae, which includes the jacks, pompanos and trevallies.
 It is found in the eastern Atlantic Ocean off Europe and Africa and into the south-eastern Indian Ocean.
 It is an important species in commercial fisheries and is listed as a Vulnerable species on The IUCN Red List of Threatened Species.

 Description

 The Atlantic horse mackerel has quite a slender, quite compressed body with a large head in which the rear of the upper jaw reaches the front of the eye and the lower jaw projects beyond the upper jaw.
 The eye has a well developed adipose eyelid.
 It has two dorsal fins, the first is tall and has seven thin spines, with the final spine being much shorter than the others.
-The second dorsal fin is separated from the first by a narrow gap and is considerably longer than the first with 29-33 soft rays.
+The second dorsal fin is separated from the first by a narrow gap and is considerably longer than the first with 29–33 soft rays.
 The anal fin is about as long as the second dorsal fin and there are two separate spines at its anterior end.
 The moderately sized pelvic fin has a single spine and five soft rays and has its origin below the end of the pectoral fin base.
 A curved line of 33–40 bony scutes runs from the head to the tail, each having a small spine which increase in size and become bonier towards the tail.
 The lateral line has a total of 66–67 scales, of which 31–36 are scutes.
 It is dark blue in colour with silvery flanks and a white belly, there is a dark spot on the operculum.
 This species attains a maximum fork length of 60 cm, although they are normally around 25 cm and a weight of 1.5 kg.